ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 This is essentially XSD regexp without character class subtraction and multi-character escapes.

-* **Issues**: There might be further potential for simplification in IsBlock (leave out) and possibly in the rather large part for IsCategory as well.
+An I-Regexp implementation MUST be a complete implementation of this limited subset.
+In particular, full Unicode support is REQUIRED; the implementation MUST NOT limit itself to 7- or 8-bit character sets such as ASCII and MUST support the Unicode character property set in character classes.

+* **Issues**:
-  The ABNF has been automatically generated and maybe could use some polishing.
+  The ABNF has been automatically generated and maybe could use some further polishing.
-  The ABNF has been verified against {{rfcs}}, but a wider corpus of regular expressions should be examined.
+  The ABNF has been verified against {{rfcs}}, but a wider corpus of regular expressions will need to be examined.
-  About a third of the complexity of this ABNF grammar comes from going into details on the Unicode IsCategory classes.
+  Note that about a third of the complexity of this ABNF grammar comes from going into details on the Unicode IsCategory classes.
 Additional complexity stems from the way hyphens can be used inside character classes to denote ranges; the grammar deliberately excludes questionable usage such as